-- Water Test: Real honey has a dense texture and doesn’t dissolve easily in water.
+- Water Test: Real honey, like maple syrup, has a dense texture and doesn’t dissolve easily in water.
 If the honey you bought dissolves quickly in water, then, you know you’ve been had.

 - Flame Test: Did you know that real honey is inflammable?
 You’re not alone.
 Most people don’t.
 You’ll need to be careful when conducting this test.
 Simply dip a matchstick in the honey, then strike it against the matchbox.
 If it fails to light up, it is adulterated or fake honey.
 The moisture in what’s been added prevents the matchstick from catching fire.